-- 26.(1) The annual budget must encompass all the operations for which the First Nation is responsible and must identify - (a) anticipated revenues, segregated by significant category, with estimates of the amount of revenue from each category; - (b) anticipated expenditures, segregated by significant category, with estimates of the amount of expenditure for each category; and - (c) any anticipated annual and accumulated surplus or annual and accumulated deficit and the application of year-end surplus. - (2) On or before January 31 of each year, the Director of Finance and Administration must prepare and submit to the Finance and Audit Committee for review a draft annual budget for the next fiscal year. - (3) On or before February 15 of each year, the Finance and Audit Committee must review the draft annual budget prepared by the Director of Finance and Administration and recommend an annual budget to the Council for approval. - (4) On or before March 31 of each year, the Council must review and approve the budget for the next fiscal year.
+- 26.(1) The annual budget must encompass all the operations for which the First Nation is responsible and must identify - (a) anticipated revenues, segregated by significant category, with estimates of the amount of revenue from each category; - (b) anticipated expenditures, segregated by significant category, with estimates of the amount of expenditure for each category; and - (c) any anticipated annual and accumulated surplus or annual and accumulated deficit and the application of year-end surplus.

+- (2) On or before January 31 of each year, the director of finance must prepare and submit to the Finance and Audit Committee for review a draft annual budget for the next fiscal year. - (3) On or before February 15 of each year, the Finance and Audit Committee must review the draft annual budget prepared by the director of finance and recommend an annual budget to the Council for approval. - (4) On or before March 31 of each year, the Council must review and approve the budget for the next fiscal year.